-lb/mmBtu: pound per million British thermal heat input lb/hr: pound per hour
+Ib/mmBtu: pound per million British thermal heat input

 Detailed results are presented in Appendix Tables 1 and 2, following the report text.
 Sample calculations and field data sheets are presented in Appendices A and B. Laboratory data is presented in Appendix C. Boiler operating data and supporting documentation are provided in Appendices D and E, including boiler operator logs documenting when soot blowing was conducted.